-The patient is referred back to GCWMS and rejoins the service in February 2012.
+The patient is referred back to GCSWMS and rejoins the service in February 2012.

-This patient would need to attend the GCWMS programme again in 2012 and complete it, after this a referral to the Surgery Team could be discussed if suitable.
+This patient would need to attend the GCSWMS programme again in 2012 and complete it, after this a referral to the Surgery Team could be discussed if suitable.

 This is because it is important to have the correct lifestyle and behaviour changes in place before moving on with surgery and for patients to continue to build on changes they have made.

 It has been shown that over the first two years after surgery someone can lose 50%(band) or 60% (sleeve) of the excess body weight they are carrying on average.